ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

    `ska-tango-testing <https://gitlab.com/ska-telescope/ska-tango-testing>`__);
 -  pipeline support tools, such as the Jira integration scripts (see `ska-ser-xray <https://gitlab.com/ska-telescope/ska-ser-xray>`__);
--  the code of the emulators for the non-production subsystems devices (see `ska-tmc-simulators <https://gitlab.com/ska-telescope/ska-tmc/ska-tmc-simulators>`__);
+-  the code of the emulators for the non-production subsystem devices (see `ska-tmc-simulators <https://gitlab.com/ska-telescope/ska-tmc/ska-tmc-simulators>`__);
 -  the code of the production devices.